lkat6/transformer/README.md

-TransFormer used for Mini Chatbot training
+Transformer used for Mini Chatbot training